 In this post, I will share with you:

-- what is hybrid photography & who is a hybrid shooter
+- what is hybrid photography & what is a hybrid shooter (meaning)

 - how to make use of hybrid techniques